GENUKI Home Page Bishopston Bishopston Contents Contents

 Upper Killay Congregational chapel

-• There is a Congregational Chapel in Upper Killay, it looks an early 20th-century building - this chapel [built in 1911 according to the note below] is on Gower Road roughly opposite the junction with Hen Parc Lane.
+• There is a Congregational Chapel in Upper Killay, it looks an early 20th-century building - this chapel [built or rebuilt in 1911 according to the note below] is on Gower Road roughly opposite the junction with Hen Parc Lane.
 Still active 2006 (JC 5)

 • Gower Rd, Upper Killay, Swansea is shown on the list of current chapels on the Congregational Federation site as being opened in 1911